tarquin-the-brave/blog/content/posts/re-learning-haskell.md

 * I haven't fully learned how the packaging works yet, I'll feel more comfortable when I have.
 One thing I don't know is how you find out what "package" a module is found in.
-* I'd like to get better at searching for things.
-I've found Google and Stack Overflow not that helpful.
-I've searched for type definitions on [Hoogle][hoogle] for functions that I want.
-I'd like to have a reliable way of finding something when "I need a thing that does this".
+* It seems to be the way to search for "I need a thing that does this" is to know what type signature you're looking for is, and type that into the search bar on [Hoogle][hoogle].
 * There seems to be a lot of different ways to do the same thing, and I'm not sure yet where to find advice on what good approaches are.